Get the Facts on the DUI Penalty You’re Facing

 OUI – Drugs

-You can be charged with operating under the influence of any intoxicating substance, including drugs like marijuana, heroin, cocaine, and even prescription drugs.
+You can be charged with operating under the influence of any intoxicating substance, including drugs like marijuana, heroin, cocaine, and ecstasy.
+Prescription drugs that could impair driving ability and motor skills, like Ambien, or any prescription that has a warning about driving or “operating machinery”.

 The charges and penalties are essentially the same as a drunk driving charge, but the defense is a bit different.
-And the charges can often be much harder to prove, since there is no “breathalyzer” for drugs.
+And the charges can often be much harder to prove since there is no “breathalyzer” for drugs.
+Standardized field sobriety tests do apply, but a person’s physical coordination and balance is impacted differently on most drugs than on alcohol, so measuring it is questionable.

 OUI With Serious Bodily Injury – Penalties

 If you are charged with an OUI where someone is injured or killed, the case can get much more complicated, and extremely serious.

 You can face penalties of 6 months to 2.5 years in House of Correction or 6 months to 10 years in State Prison depending on how it is charged and prosecuted.

 Even a drunk driving charges where there is possibly a minor injury or accident can get messy to resolve quickly.
 We’ve had cases where a person had minor to non-existent injuries, but the prosecutor didn’t want to let the case go without multiple confirmations that the person wasn’t really hurt.

 So it can take some legal wrangling to fight and win OUI with injury cases, or even get a reasonably standard plea deal for a continuance without a finding.